wemake-services/wemake-vue-template/template/docs/README.md

 The [configuration](https://toolchain.gitbook.com/config.html) can be found [here](https://github.com/wemake-services/wemake-vue-template/blob/master/book.json).

-To build local version of docs, run: `yarn docs:build`.
+To build a local version of docs, run: `yarn docs:build`.
 You can always preview the docs live with `yarn docs:serve`.

 If you want to add new pages, change order